Recipe for contentment

 Here's a newer series of photos showing a furniture making project using these tools.

-Recently, I've been preparing to do cabinetry work, so I've added some bigger tools: a cabinet saw, a larger bandsaw, a drill press, a dust collector, and a small jointer so that I can handle rough sawn wood (there are a couple nearby places that specialize in local woods that I'd like to take advantage of, including TC Woods in Lafayette, which specializes in beautiful salvaged woods).
+Recently, I've been preparing to do cabinetry work, so I've added some bigger tools: a cabinet saw, a larger bandsaw, a drill press, a dust collector, and a small jointer so that I can handle rough sawn wood (there are a couple nearby places that specialize in local woods that I'd like to take advantage of, including TC Woods in Fort Lupton, Colorado, which specializes in beautiful salvaged woods).

 Finally, though I love using power tools, I've begun acquiring more hand tools, hoping that someday I'll have more time to spare and can slow down a bit to explore working by hand more.